-Skit/contest/other fun networking opportunity: Capitalize on the energy your last session generated, and have a few salespeople perform a skit they've written and practice in advance, host a Jeopardy-style quiz, ask reps to pick out the real customers from the fake ones for a prize, etc.
+Fun networking opportunity: Capitalize on the energy your last session generated.
+Host a Jeopardy-style quiz, ask reps to pick out the real customers from the fake ones for a prize, etc.

-Competitive review: Have Sales Enablement team discuss the major competitive players -- where they're a true threat and where they fall short.
+Competitive review: Have the Sales Enablement team discuss the major competitive players — where they're a true threat and where they fall short.
 To make this session more interactive, each person can play a persona of a different competitor.

 Group dinner: This is another ideal time for your reps to get to know new faces and greet old ones while kicking back a little.